-- 1. Determine the nature of the dark energy that dominates the universe. - 2.
-Search for the signature of gravitational waves from the Big Bang in the polarization of the cosmic microwave background - 3.
-Survey the Universe for black holes.
+- Determine the nature of the dark energy that dominates the Universe. - Search for the signature of gravitational waves from the Big Bang in the polarization of the cosmic microwave background. - Survey the Universe for black holes.

 The Einstein Probes will be fully competed, scientist-led mission opportunities.
-Yet they will be focussed on the specific scientific mysteries identified in this strategic plan.
+Yet they will be focused on the specific scientific mysteries identified in this strategic plan.
 To minimize cost and maximize science return, multiple approaches to each goal will be developed and scrutinized before mission selection.
 An associated technology program will enable this.
 Some Einstein Probes may include substantial contributions from other agencies (national and international).
-The goal is to launch one every 3 years, starting in 2010.
+The goal is to launch one every three years, starting about 2010.